jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

 The Reynolds number is a dimensionless variable widely used in fluid mechanics which is defined as Re = rho UL/mu and can be interpreted as the ratio of  the inertia force over the viscous force.
 For large Re, we have turbulent flow.
 For small Re, we have laminar flow.
 There is another dimensionless variable key to open channel flow where the key body force is gravity.
-Since there is a free surface between the water and the air (atmosphere), the dimensionless Froude number = U/sqrt(gL), where U velocity, g gravitational acceleration, and L characteristic water depth is important.
+Since there is a free surface between the water and the air (atmosphere), the dimensionless Froude number = U/sqrt(gL), where U is velocity, g is gravitational acceleration, and L is characteristic water depth, is importnatn.
 In application we write Fr_1 for the incoming flow Froude number.
 The critical Froude number is important for hydraulic jump applications.

 * Multiphase (two different fluids) modeling of air and water

-The viscosity and density of air and water are different and are included in The interface between the atmosphere and water surface needs to be tracked.
+The viscosity and density of air and water are different and are included in **transportProperties** file in the constant directory in OpenFOAM.
+The surface tension of water is also included in this file.
+The interface between the atmosphere and water surface needs to be tracked.
 The additional equation to track the air/water interface is discussed below in Solvers.